 This are has an industrial feeling with several converted lofts available.
 Usually accommodation in this area offers free parking alongside being able to walk to things to do.

 If you are considering staying outside of downtown in a hotel or AirBnB in one of the following neighborhoods, all of which are family friendly but have very different feelings:

 - Shadyside: Established neighborhood with young professionals and families

 - Lawrenceville: Up and coming with more of a “hipster” vibe

-- As with all cities, Pittsburgh has great and not so great neighborhoods.
-As a general rule of thumb, avoid any of the neighborhoods with “Hill” in the name when looking for a place to stay (i.e. Hill District, Middle Hill, Upper Hill)
+As with all cities, Pittsburgh has great and not so great neighborhoods.
+As a general rule of thumb, avoid any of the neighborhoods with “Hill” in the name when looking for a place to stay with kids (i.e. Hill District, Middle Hill, Upper Hill).

 Pittsburgh, with it’s affordable, family-friendly dining and accommodations, as well as the variety of indoor and outdoor activities, is a US destination that shouldn’t be missed when traveling with a toddler.

 What surprised us about Pittsburgh is what an amazing foodie city Pittsburgh is.
 But it isn’t just fine dining, there are lots of amazing places to eat in Pittsburgh with kids including: